-Hemp seed oil comes in three different varieties: gold, green, and deep-green:
+Hemp seed oil comes in two different varieties: gold, and green:

 The finest oil is the golden hemp seed oil.
 It is manufactured by pressing only the peeled hemp seeds which yield a clean golden oil that is free of bitter chlorophyll and has a mild and nutty taste.

 The green oil is the result of pressing whole cleaned hemp seeds.
 It therefore contains chlorophyll from the hemp shells which give the oil a herbal taste.
 Combined with the fine nutty flavour of the oil from the inner seed, the green oil has a full-bodied herbal and nutty taste.

 Hemp seed oil has a nutty, earthy taste reminiscent of walnuts and sunflower seeds and is suitable as an ingredient for salads, smoothies, spreads, dips, or baked goods, for example.
 It is recommended to use hemp seed oil as a finishing oil and not as a cooking or frying oil because the sensitive omega fatty acids are broken down during the cooking process and the oil is thus deprived of its nutritional benefits.
 In addition, it has a relatively low flash point and burns quickly during frying.
 It is therefore better to add fresh hemp seed oil to a salad dressing, for example, or to drizzle it directly over pasta, grilled vegetables, or popcorn.
 Smoothies and soups can also be refined well with a teaspoon of the nutty oil.